wwarthen/RomWBW/ReadMe.txt

 absolutely sure you know what media and slice are assigned to that drive letter before using CLRDIR.

-While it probably obvious, you cannot use slices on any media less than 8MB in size.
-Specifically, you cannot slice RAM disk, ROM disk, floppy disks, etc.
+While it is probably obvious, you cannot use slices on any media less than 8MB in size.
+Specifically, you cannot slice RAM disks, ROM disks, floppy disks, etc.

 Inbuilt ROM Applications

-In addition to CP/M 2.2 and Z-System, there are several additional ROM applications that can be launched directly from ROM.
+In addition to CP/M 2.2 and Z-System, there are several ROM applications that can be launched directly from ROM.
 These applications are not hosted by an operating system and so they are unable to save files to disk devices.

-The following options are available at the boot loader prompt:
+The following ROM applications are available at the boot loader prompt:

   Application
   ------------- --------------------------------------------------------